neurostuff/meta-analysis-book/content/tutorials.md

 Select search source
 ```

+Dr. Lytical uploaded the pmid file that she had downloaded from Pubmed.
+She could also copy and paste the pmids into the text box.

 ```{figure} ./figures/upload_pmid_file.png
 ---
 name: upload pmid file
 ---
 Upload the tutorial pmid file
 ```

+She can now view all the studies she imported as a quick visual confirmation
+the studies look correct.

 ```{figure} ./figures/display_imported_stubs.png
 ---